Confluence of algebraic rewriting systems: Examples of algebraic rewriting systems

-\begin{theorem} Let $\Pr$ be a terminating algebraic polygraph modulo on a cartesian $2$-polygraph $P$ having an underlying linear structure and a positive confluent strategy $\sigma$.
-Then any algebraic rewriting system on $\Pr$ is locally confluent if and only if its critical branchings are confluent. \end{theorem}
+\begin{theorem} Let $\Pr$ be a terminating algebraic polygraph modulo, whose cartesian polygraph has an underlying linear structure, and with a positive confluent strategy $\sigma$.
+Then an algebraic rewriting system on $\Pr$ is locally confluent if, and only if, its critical branchings are confluent. \end{theorem}